What is Apple CarPlay®?

 Navigation apps that work with CarPlay

 CarPlay already includes Apple Maps.
-But users like to have options, so Apple listened and added two other popular navigation apps during the latest update.
+But users like to have options, so Apple listened and added two other popular navigation apps.

-- Waze — The popular navigation app is now available on Apple CarPlay as of 2018.
+- Waze — The popular navigation app is available on Apple CarPlay.
 Not only does Waze provide turn-by-turn directions, but its users count on crowd-sourced info for up-to-the minute details about congestion, accidents, speed traps, and more.

-- Google Maps — Also a 2018 debut for CarPlay.
-Apple listened to their customers who wanted more navigation options and joined forces with their smartphone competitors to bring Google Maps to the CarPlay platform.
+- Google Maps — Apple listened to their customers who wanted more navigation options and joined forces with their smartphone competitors to bring Google Maps to the CarPlay platform.
 You can use your voice to enter a destination or search for a nearby stopping point.